 If garbage beans fall into the player's play area, they cannot be grouped like normal beans (i.e. 4 in a row will not disapper) Garbage is erased when a neighbouring group of beans erase (e.g. if a vertical line of 4 beans in column 2 forms adjacently next to a vertical line of 4 garbage beans in either column 1 or column 3, the garbage disappears).
 However, this does not cause garbage to be sent to the opponent.

 This is the game's story mode, in which Has Bean must "Battle Robotnik's ranks of robot flunkies in order to save Beanville!"
 The player competes against computer-controlled characters in 12 stages.
-Most of these characters are also found in the pilot and 1st episode of the show.
+Most of these characters are also found in the pilot and 1st episode of the show, and each one is based on a corresponding character from the original Puyo Puyo game.
 The pilot even has a scene that looks striking similar to the continue screen in this game.

 Up to 2 players can play either in VS Mode or in Exercise Mode.
 In VS Mode, each player can choose between 5 difficulty settings, labeled 1-5 (Easiest to Hardest, where 1 is the lowest drop speed, and 5 is the fastest).
 In VS Mode, one player must defeat the other in the same way as in Scenario mode.
 If a player selects Level 1, they play with 4 colours of beans, however, the other levels include 5 colours.
 Furthermore, in Levels 4 or 5, the game begins with the play area already containing garbage: for Level 4, 18 beans (3 rows); for Level 5, 30 beans (5 rows).